Health Information and Tools > Patient Care Handouts > Prostate Cancer Screening: Care Instructions

 Overview

 Prostate cancer is the abnormal growth of cells in the prostate.
-This is a small organ below the bladder that makes fluid for semen.
+The prostate is part of the male reproductive system.
+It is a small organ below the bladder that makes fluid for semen.

 Screening can help find prostate cancer early.
 When it's found and treated early, the cancer may be cured.
 But it's not always treated.
 That's because the treatments can cause serious side effects.
 In most cases, prostate cancer isn't life-threatening.
 This is especially true in someone who is older and when the cancer grows slowly.